-Super 30 SECOND DAY Box Office Collection
+Super 30 SECOND DAY Box Office Collection: Hrithik Roshan's Film Picks Up Business At Box Office

 Hrithik Roshan's latest release 'Super 30' which is based on the true-story of real-life mathematician Anand Kumar, opened on a good note at the box office.
 The film minted Rs.
 11.83 crore on its opening day.